wadafacc/yazz/README.md

 `yazz.exe 666 6 EXAMPLE`
 Will generate this: [EXAMPLE.zip](./EXAMPLE.zip)

-<i>This document is still under construction. please check back later or extend it yourself!</i>
+🚧<i>This document is still under construction. please check back later or extend it yourself!</i>🚧